 Wärtsilä’s applies a risk-based approach to privacy and data protection and continues to take further actions to strengthen privacy and data protection implementation in order to mitigate risks.

 The direct effect of oil price changes on Wärtsilä's production is limited, with their impact being mainly demand related.
 Higher oil prices represent a risk for global economic growth and increase operating costs, especially in the shipping markets.
 However, they also stimulate investments in exploration and production for oil and gas, both on land and offshore.
 Furthermore, high oil prices increase investments in gas carriers, gas-based power plants and, increasingly, also in gas-fuelled vessels.
 Low oil prices can delay investment decisions in oil producing countries and regions, as well as in the offshore industry.
 Wärtsilä is a global company involved in different shipping and power plant segments where oil price changes can have an opposing impact on demand drivers.
 This position is further diversified by the increasing importance of natural gas in Wärtsilä's business.

-Metal prices have an indirect effect on the component costs of Wärtsilä’s products.
-Furthermore, some key components are sourced with long-term contracts, and thus raw material price volatility is limited.
+Metal prices have an indirect effect on the component cost of Wärtsilä’s products.
+Some key components are sourced with long-term contracts, and raw material price volatility is, therefore, limited.

 Electricity prices have no substantial impact on Wärtsilä’s production costs.
 In the energy markets, high electricity prices support investments in new capacity by utility customers.
 Lower grid electricity prices do not favour investments in their own generating capacity by industrial customers.